XXLMandalorian013/Docs/Templates/GitHubMDTemplate.md

 # GitHub Markdown Template
 ## Headings

 ### There are six recognized heading sizes.
 The largest is Heading 1, the smallest is Heading 6.
-The :::no-loc text="# "::: symbol followed by a space and what you want to type is used to create a heading.
+The # symbol followed by a space and what you want to type is used to create a heading.
 See below for examples.

 :::no-loc text="# first-level heading":::